John-R-Wallace-NOAA/rgit/README.md

 On first use in a new repo, doublecheck that the commit times on GitHub are recently changed.
 Only files with actual changes will have recently changed commit times.

-Checking that files in the remote repo are same as those in the local working directory can be accomplished by folowing this example with gitPush:
+Checking that files in the remote repo are same as those in the local working directory can be accomplished by following this example with gitPush:

     gitPush_Remote <- S(gitPush, show = F, viewOnly = TRUE) # gitPush isn't saved to [[.GlobalEnv]] when viewOnly = TRUE
     source('gitPush.R')